Arsentau/NaN-FastAPI-PoC/README.md

 docker-compose up --build
 ```

-In newer versions of docker run the previous command without dash as is shown bellow:
+In newer versions of docker run the previous command without dash as is shown below:

 ```bash
 docker compose up --build